nakato/nixos-sbc/modules/boards/bananapi/bpir4/info.md

 Kernel param `clk_ignore_unused=1` is set as if linux shuts down unknown clocks the device stops functioning.
 This means the hardware is in a state where linux doesn't know about clocks it needs to manage to keep the system stable.

+### PCIe

+PCIe root does not appear, meaning PCIe is not functional at this time.

 ### RTC

 Missing kernel driver.